 The course is an introductory course that provides an overview of auditing concepts, theories, objectives, methods, and techniques.
 It focuses on providing a common body of knowledge applicable to both internal and external auditing.
-Study includes audit engagement planning, internal control, risk assessment, audit tests, work papers, and reports.
+Study includes audit engagement planning, internal control, risk assessment, audit tests, work papers, and reports for audits and other services provided.
 Prerequisite: BA 302 (Students may take concurrently with BA 302 with permission of the instructor.)